Subscribe to our Mailing List!

 I went to Confession and Holy Communion one more time before my wedding, but it was a mere formality.
 My husband felt the same way.
 But why not?
 We fulfilled those formalities just like any others.

 You would call that “unworthy.”
-But after that unworthy Communion I had greater peace of mind.
+But after that unworthy Communion I had greater peace in mind.
 It was the last of my life.

 Our married life was generally harmonious.
 We had the same opinion on just about everything.
 That included our shared opinion regarding children: We didn’t want the burden.
 Deep down, my husband wanted one, naturally, but no more.
 Ultimately, I was able to banish the idea.
 I preferred fine clothing and furniture, tea with the ladies, rides in our car, and like amusements.